clarkfitzg/phd_research/meetings/open_questions.md

+Wed Nov  2 10:35:35 PDT 2016

+Plan for next quarter.
+Should I TA?

 Thu Oct 27 16:27:31 PDT 2016

 When invoking `.Call()` one may pass in the return value and modify it, or